 3. "Not long ago, overseas plants produced half ofIdaho-based Buck Knives’ output.
 Today they produce 25 percent.
 Buck Knives wants to keep moving production from China to Post Falls, Idaho over the next few years, company chairman Chuck Buck said.
 “I want to get out of China as quickly as I can,” he said. ...

-Hunger and poverty is increasing, people are working longer hours, crime is getting worse, and violence around the world is on the rise.
-In short, the world is going to hell in a hand basket.
+Hunger and poverty are increasing, people are working longer hours, crime is worsening, and violence worldwide is rising.
+In short, the world is going to hell in a handbasket.
 So goes the common wisdom.
 But the common wisdom is wrong.
 Long-time readers of the Kruse Kronicle who have read my series on American Social Indicators and World Social Indicators know that most social indicators show an improving world … in some facets, the improvements are nothing short of astonishing.
+Now comes an excellent book by sociologist Brad Wright, Upside: Surprising GOOD NEWS About the State of Our World.
+Wright covers most of the issues I’ve raised on my blog, plus many more.
+It is full of wonderful stats and charts, but the narrative is in Wright’s characteristically engaging, witty style.

 The U.S. Geological Survey on Tuesday dramatically increased its estimate of the natural gas contained in the Marcellus Shale, the deep deposit that has triggered a drilling frenzy in Pennsylvania.